sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 sums into the product, $$\sum_{\theta, \beta}\Pi_{k}Q(\beta_k)\Pi_{d}Q(\theta_d) = 1$$, allowing
 us to answer the query using only the marginals for $$z_d$$ under $$Q$$ that we suppose we already have on hand.
-That is, marginalizing variables out under distribution $$Q$$ no longer becomes necessary in many or all cases- we know a priori that the jiont over such a $$Q$$ of any subset of the variables will simply be the produce of those variables' marginals.
+That is, marginalizing variables out under distribution $$Q$$ no longer becomes necessary in many or all cases- we know a priori that the jiont over any subset of the variables under such a $$Q$$ will simply be the produce of those variables' marginals.

 In general with variational methods, the true posterior for our target distribution, $$p$$, might not exist in the family of $$Q$$ we consider - we buy tractability at the cost